A unified weighting framework for evaluating nearest neighbour classification: Experimental setup

 \section{Experimental setup}

 To evaluate NN, FNN and FRNN classification, we will use 85 numerical real-life datasets from the UCI repository for machine learning (Table~\ref{tab_statistics}).
-We perform 5-fold cross-validation, and calculate the mean AUROC as a measure of the discriminative ability of each classifier.
+We perform 5-fold cross-validation, and calculate the mean area under the receiver operating characteristic (AUROC) as a measure of the discriminative ability of each classifier.
+For FRNN, this requires normalising class scores such that they sum to 1.
 To compare two alternatives, we calculate the $p$-value from a one-sided Wilcoxon signed-rank test.
-Where appropriate, we also apply the Holm-Bonferroni method \cite{holm79simple} to correct for family-wise error.
+Where appropriate, we also apply the Benjamini-Hochberg method \cite{benjamini95controlling} to control the false discovery rate.

-For all of NN, FNN and FRNN, we optimise $k$ through leave-one-out validation, which can be performed efficiently for nearest neighbour classifiers by executing a $k+1$-nearest neighbour query on the training set and eliminating all matches between a training record and itself.
+For all of NN, FNN and FRNN, we optimise $k$ through leave-one-out validation, evaluating all values up to a certain value $k^{\max}$.
 For FRNN, we also choose between the upper, lower or mean approximation based on validation AUROC.

+Determining the best validation procedure for hyperparameter selection is a surprisingly complex issue.
+As estimators of the test set score, validation procedures suffer from both bias and variance.
+Compared to e.g. 10-fold cross-validation, leave-one-out validation has lower bias, but can have higher variance when the model is unstable \cite{zhang15crossvalidation}, which depends on the classification procedure, the evaluation measure and the structure of the dataset, in particular the amount of outliers \cite{bengio04no}.
+Complicating things further, a validation procedure that is worse for estimating prediction performance can still, somewhat counter-intuitively, be better for selecting the optimal hyperparameter values, and vice-versa \cite{zhang15crossvalidation}.

+In our case, there are three particular reasons that justify the use of leave-one-out validation.
+Firstly, nearest neighbour classification is very stable \cite{bousquet02stability}.
+Secondly, the optimal value of the hyperparameter that we optimise ($k$) is likely influenced by the dataset size, so it is advantageous that the internal training set size of leave-one-out validation ($n-1$) is nearly the same as that of the full training set ($n$).
+And thirdly, leave-one-out validation can be performed very efficiently for nearest neighbour algorithms, by executing a single $(k+1)$-nearest neighbour query on the training set and deleting every match between a training record and itself.

+In addition to the use of leave-one-out validation, there is a second reason why $k$ can be optimised very efficiently: we do not need to perform a new nearest neighbour query for every value of $k$ that we want to evaluate.
+Instead, we only need to perform a single $k^{\max}$-nearest neighbour query, after which we can evaluate all values of $k$ from $k^{\max}$ to 1 by iteratively deleting all $(k + 1)$-nearest neighbour distances.

+Because larger datasets may require larger values of $k$, we let $k^{\max}$ depend logarithmically on the training set size $n$.
+In order to ensure high model quality, we set $k^{\max} = 100 \log n$.
+For our largest dataset, \e{skin}, this means that $k^{\max} = 1219$ in each fold.